 Tutorial for Rising-Head Slug Test in Confined Aquifer

-Perform this tutorial to learn how to use AQTESOLV for the interpretation of a rising-head slug test in a confined aquifer:
+Perform the following tutorial to learn how to use AQTESOLV for the interpretation of a rising-head slug test in a confined aquifer.

 - prepare a conceptual model

 - enter data into AQTESOLV